 This gives us a new intersection point, and we use that point to adjust the Y position of our character.

 We redo that at every frame, and this is how simple it is to animate our character in the game.

+Then animations.
 There are several animated elements in the game.